ruchitabhogi/Mini-Project/README.md

 5. Run the notebook cells in sequence to preprocess the data, train the model, and generate recommendations.

 ## Results
-Once the code is executed, the model will provide a list of recommended books for each user in the dataset.
+Once the User's previously read books are entered, the model will provides a list of recommended books for the user in the dataset.

 https://github.com/user-attachments/assets/8d58f0ca-80cc-4488-a153-5ea2d65810e3